Hayden Tee: Cabaret

-2010-2025
+2010-2026

 In 2010, he played Simon Stride in the Taiwan tour of Jekyll & Hyde and was Brad Little's alternate in the title roles.

 Since locating to the US in 2010 Tee has appeared in a number of productions including playing The Wolf / Cinderella's Prince in Into the Woods (director Susan V. Booth, Alliance Theater Co), King Arthur in Camelot (dir.
 Ted Pappas, Pittsburgh Public Theatre), Freddy Einsford Hill In My Fair Lady (dir.
 Charles Repole, North Shore Music Theatre) and Mr. Darling / Captain Hook in Peter Pan (dir.
 Michael Lichtefeld).
 Tee recently played the role of Jack in the new musical version of The Importance of Being Earnest titled Being Earnest written by Paul Gordon and Jay Gruska at the New Works festival in California under the direction of Robert Kelly.
 Tee appeared as Edward Rutledge in 1776 at the Pittsburgh Public Theater early 2013.

-Tee returned to Les Misérables playing Inspector Javert in the 2014 world tour.
-He later reprised the role in the Broadway revival in 2016 and in the West End in 2017.
+Tee returned to Les Misérables playing Inspector Javert in the 2014 world tour for its Australia and Dubai stops.
+He later reprised the role in the Broadway revival in 2016, in the West End in 2017, in New Zealand in 2019, and in the United States tour in 2022.

 In 2018 and 2019, he played Miss Trunchbull in Matilda the Musical in the West End.
-He reprised this role in the international tour.
+He reprised this role in 2020 in the international tour.
 In 2023, he played Lance Du Bois in & Juliet in Australia.
-He reprised the role in the Broadway production of the show beginning in March 2025.
+He reprised the role in the Broadway production of the show in March and November 2025.

 He reprised his role of Javert in the summer of 2025 in the World Arena Concert Tour of Les Misérables.
+He also played Javert in the North American tour beginning in January 2026.

 Tee is a creative director of Inglot Cosmetics.